Federal Work-Study Program

 The Federal Work-Study Program, open to U.S. citizens and permanent residents, is a federally funded program that provides eligible students with subsidized employment earnings.
 Eligibility for work-study is based strictly on financial need.
 Payment is provided by the University (70 percent from the Federal Work-Study Program) and the employing office (the remaining 30 percent).
 The percentage split for payment may vary in certain circumstances, notably use of federal work-study funds for field education placement.

-Graduate students earn an hourly wage in the range of $12.50 to $18.15 (2014–15 rates) and may work no more than 20 hours per week during the academic year and 40 hours per week during the summer and school vacation periods.
+Graduate students earn an hourly wage in the range of $12.50 to $18.15 (2015–16 rates) for on-campus positions and $12.50-$20.00 for off-campus positions.
+Students are limited to no more than 20 hours per week during the academic year and 40 hours per week during the summer and school vacation periods.
 Pay rates vary depending upon the type of job performed.
 There is no compensation for legal or religious holidays or lunch hours.
 Payments are made weekly to students for work they have performed in the previous week.

 This ceiling may be allocated to more than one job as long as the total ceiling is not exceeded.
 Earnings are monitored so that the total resources do not exceed the cost of education.
 It is the student's responsibility to report receipt of any financial resources not noted at the time that the original earnings limit was set.